 The designated Campus Security Authorities are individuals who have been identified as having significant contact with students.
 Any crime may be reported to these individuals anonymously but they are required to report the crime, without names if the reporting individual so chooses.
-The only individuals associated with Helena College who are permitted non-disclosure is our licensed professional counselor, located in room 214, Donaldson building.
+The only individuals associated with Helena College who are permitted non-disclosure are our licensed professional counselors, located in room 119, Donaldson Campus.
 However, any member of the college community may choose to report a crime to any college personnel.